ItsKruml/Krumls-epic-GameLauncher-Fork/README.md

 - [ ] Note unrecognized games
 - [ ] Add splash screen
 - [ ] Add start profile management inside app
+- [ ] Add minimize to try option
+- [ ] Fix issue with manual override not actually updating anything

 ## Versions

+### Beta 1.5.4

+- I know its been a while, but I'm back!
+Fixed issue with games restoring themselves after forgetting them
+- Switching to an installer for easier setup

 ### Beta 1.5.3